How to cite this paper

 and then simply import the stylesheet using the import URI defined in the package

 descriptor.
-It could be wrapped in an XProc step, or the template could be invoked directly
+It could be wrapped in an XProc step, or the template could be invoked

 from another stylesheet.